andrew15818/108/fall/README.md

 - **Introduction to Graphics**: At the time of writing, I don't know exactly what we will cover, but we will use OpenGl for our assignments.

+- **Introduction to Compiler Design**: In this course, we studied the basics of the compilation process.
+We designed a primitive lexical/syntactical analyzer.